An ode to Paul the Octopus, the true star of the 2010 World Cup

 Two years later, the eight-armed oracle would become a global superstar thanks to his 100% record in predicting the correct result at the beautiful game’s showpiece event.

 As is so often the way these days, Paul was never actually given the chance to display his talent in England.

 “He never made any predictions while he was living here, but maybe he was waiting for a big event like the World Cup until he revealed his abilities,” Fiona Smith of the Weymouth aquarium told the Dorset Echo, as the media tried to get inside the mind of the mystic mollusc.

 So the news is true, Paul the octopus is dead.
 Very sad.
 He was a good Weymouth boy.

 — Will Downes (@WillDownes) October 26, 2010

 Paul was a trailblazer in more ways than one.
-Faced with the same problems afflicting many of English football’s youth today, he did what the likes of Ryan Kent, Jadon Sancho and Reece Oxford opted to do earlier this year: he moved to Germany.
+Faced with the same problems afflicting many of English football’s youth today, he preceded trailblazers such as Jadon Sancho and made the move to Germany.

 Only once he was transferred to Sea Life Centre in Oberhuasen, a city twinned with Middlesbrough, did Paul begin to hone his craft.